Did you just get the news that you need a new roof? Are you starting to stress out about paying for it?

 This means there’s no way to get the enhanced warranty when you nail-over your current roof.
 You’ll still have the material warranty on your shingles from the manufacturer.
 For example, a dimensional asphalt shingle comes out of the package with a 30-year warranty.

-However, this warranty only covers the shingles and not the rest of the roofing materials like the
+However, this warranty only covers the shingles and not the rest of the roofing materials like the enhanced warranty does.
+To learn more about your warranty options, check out this article on what roof warranties cover.

 Is a nail-over or a roof replacement right for you?